DdPerna/aws-ec2-ebs-automatic-snapshot-bash/README.md

 Written by  **[AWS Consultants - Casey Labs Inc.] (http://www.caseylabs.com)**

+*Contact us for all your Amazon Web Services consulting needs!*

 Forked by DdPerna

-*Contact us for all your Amazon Web Services consulting needs!*

 ===================================

+**Differences**

+Instead of placing the script on each box that needs to backup it's ebs volume, Run it from one instance with the proper IAM role and create the backup tag for the instances you want to snapshot.

 **How it works:**
 ebs-snapshot.sh will:
-- Gather a list of all volume IDs attached to an instance with a tag called Backup with a value of yes
+- Gather a list of all volume IDs attached to an instance that has a tag called "Backup" with a value of "yes" (case sensitive)
 - Take a snapshot of each attached volume
-- The script will then delete all associated snapshots taken by the script that are older than 7 days
+- The script will then delete all associated snapshots taken by the script that are older than 27 days

 Pull requests greatly welcomed!